-In a recent article I differentiated between moderators and abstainers.
-To summarize, moderators prefer more frequent, but controlled indulgences, while abstainers fare better with more restrictions and less frequent, but larger indulgences.
+In a recent article, I differentiated between moderators and abstainers.
+To summarize, moderators prefer more frequent but controlled indulgences, while abstainers fare better with more restrictions and less frequent, larger indulgences.
 (Think: a few slices of cake here and there vs. the whole dang thing at once).
-Read the full article here.
+Read that article here.

 Society tends to view the common practices of abstainers as “unhealthy” or even “clinical,” in some cases.
 I don’t disagree that the large indulgences of abstainers can share some characteristics present in binge-eating disorder, but there are also some stark differences.
 The biggest difference is that abstainers know they are over-indulging, and in most cases plan for it.
 In contrast, sufferers of binge-eating disorder often aren’t even aware when they binge eat.

 The hard-wiring that makes individuals better abstainers also drives them naturally toward an extremist personality.